vijayemmanuel/vijayemmanuel.github.io/_posts/2019-05-29-ArchitecturalPrinciples-DI.markdown

 layout: post
 title: Architectural Principles - Dependency Inversion
 date: 2019-05-29 19:20:23 +0900
-category: software architecture
+category: architecture
 ---

-This is a series of posts I am writing to investigate the common design patterns followed in Object oriented architecture (OOP).
-I also compare on how these architectural principle is followed in Functional programming (FP).
 Architecture is important while desiging buildings, so it is in software.
 If we do not built a good design, then we might not be able to scale and maintain applications well when requirements of software keeps on changing.
+This is a series of posts I am writing to investigate the common design patterns followed in Object oriented architecture (OOP).
+Whereever possible, I also compare on how these architectural principle is followed in Functional programming (FP).

-Here are a few common architectural pattern followed in C#.
+Here are a few common architectural pattern followed in mainstream languages.

 - Dependency Inversion
+- Single Responsibility
 - Encapsulation
-- Seperation of Concerns
-- Single Responsibility
 - Don't repeat yourself

 ### Dependency Inversion (DI) : The C# way